jorishr/notes-on-javascript/_basics/program_structure/const_let.md

 Just like in most other programming languages, a variable declared with let/const must be defined before it is used the first time.

 ## Const
-Allows you to create bindings that cannot be redeclared.
+Allows you to create bindings that cannot be re-declared.
 Note that when using `var arr = [1, 2]`, this can be easily REASSIGNED to hold a different value by simply declaring arr again: `arr = "string";`.

 This cannot be done when `const arr = [1, 2]` is used.
 Changing to `arr = "string"` will return a `TypeError: constant variable`.
-And REDECLARING `const arr = "string"` gets a syntax Error.
+And *re-declaring* `const arr = "string"` gets a syntax Error.
 Thus you cannot redeclare a binding with the same name.

 The value of bindings declared with const can only be changed through the properties that are defined on that value.
 For example, object and array methods.
 ```js